Trinity Parish (St. Augustine, Florida)

-Trinity Parish is an historic Episcopal Church at the corner of King and Saint George streets in downtown St. Augustine, Florida.
-It is the oldest Protestant church in Florida and has some of the oldest and most beautiful stained glass windows in the Episcopal Diocese of Florida.
+Trinity Parish is an historic Episcopal Church at the corner of King and St. George Street on the plaza in downtown St. Augustine, Florida.
+It is the oldest Protestant church in Florida.
+Trinity Parish opened a second campus in the Silver Leaf / World Golf area in summer of 2024.
+Trinity Parish seeks to welcome people to a life of grace, forgiveness and hope in Jesus Christ.
+As a traditional church, Trinity's vision is to see lives shaped through God’s unchanging Word and the unbroken tradition.

 History

-The parish of Trinity, St. Augustine was founded in 1821 soon after Florida became a United States territory.
-Trinity is one of the seven original parishes when the Episcopal Diocese of Florida was received into union with the General Convention in 1838.
+Trinity Church, St. Augustine was founded in 1821 soon after Florida became a United States territory.
+Trinity is one of the seven original parishes when the Episcopal Diocese of Florida was received into the General Convention in 1838.

 The first church building was begun in 1830 and services began on June 30, 1831.
 Constructed of coquina, a local shell stone that was also used to build the Castillo de San Marcos, the original structure was 36 ft wide by 50 ft long.
 Bishop Nathaniel Bowen of South Carolina formally consecrated Trinity Church on June 5, 1834.

 Growth was slow but steady in the years following and small additions and improvements were made to the church.
-Three stained glass windows were added just prior to the American Civil War.
+Four stained glass windows were added just prior to the American Civil War.
 Although there was only one major battle in Florida, the war took a terrible toll on the state, the Diocese of Florida and Trinity.

 The next 50 years saw a slow recovery by St. Augustine and Trinity, with continued work by a committed laity that raised funds to keep the church going through a succession of Rectors.
-The Rev. C M. Sturges arrived in 1895 and determined that the church building was outmoded, too small and in dire need of repair.
-That began a six-year effort to obtain plans and funding to enlarge the church structure.
-Work began in early 1902 and on January 17, 1903, the first services were held in the “new” church, a cruciform structure, neo-gothic in appearance that seated 300 parishioners.
-A new era had begun.
+The Rev. C M. Sturges arrived in 1895 and determined that the church building was outmoded and in dire need of repair.
+That began a six-year effort to obtain plans and funding to enlarge the church.
+Work began in early 1902 and on January 17, 1903 the first services were held in the “new” church, a cruciform structure, neo-Gothic in appearance that seated 300 parishioners.